 Collaborators: Marlene Janke and Carl Andre

-Funded by the Swedish Research Council
+Funded by Fulbright and the Swedish Research Council

 Machine learning methods related to random forests and gradient forests are used for genomic forecasting.
 In this paper we show how genetic drift can create relationships between genetic offset (a measure of maladaptation to environmental change) and population size, even when there is no adaptation in the population.
 This can explain why some studies have found relationships between genetic offset and population size, or why some papers find high genetic offsets are range edges where species have small population sizes.
 The finding highlights the problem with interpreting genetic offset as a fitness offset.

-In press at Proceedings at the National Academy of Sciences
+Published in the Proceedings at the National Academy of Sciences

 Population geneticists have historically modeled adaptation in meta-populations to a single environmental gradient, which evolves monotonic clinal patterns in allele frequency at the loci under selection.
 This study shows that under complex multivariate adaptation, trait clines can evolve despite non-monotonic allele frequency patterns across environmental gradients.
 These patterns are not discovered by genotype-environment association methods, which are widely used to discover adaptation.
 This result challenges widely held conceptual models of adaptation via subtle shifts in allele frequencies across environmental gradients, and can explain why genes that underlie environmental traits do not always evolve clines.
 Additionally, this study shows that even when inference from genotype-environment association methods is inaccurate, multivariate quantitative traits can still be accurately estimated from genotypes and environments.